rgcgithub/regenie/docs/docs/options.md

 (a useful tool to create such file is bgenix which is part of the BGEN library).

-To include X chromosome genotypes in step 1 and/or step 2, males should be coded as diploid so that their genotypes are 0/2.
-This can be done in PLINK by setting the sex of all individuals to female before generating the genotype file.
+To include X chromosome genotypes in step 1 and/or step 2, males should be coded as diploid so that their genotypes are 0/2 (this is done automatically for BED and PGEN file formats with haploid genotypes).
-Chromosome values of 23 (for human analyses), X, XY, PAR1 and PAR2 are all acceptable and will be collapsed into a single chromosome.
+Chromosome values of 23 (for human analyses), X, Y, XY, PAR1 and PAR2 are all acceptable and will be collapsed into a single chromosome.